Juniper/Intro-to-Using-Ansible-with-Junos-OS/README.md

 - explanation along the way or at the very end?

 # junos_get_facts
-- video ⋅⋅
+insert video

 The code below is a yaml file called to collect the facts from the junos device.

 To print the facts of the specific junos device, enter the following line in the command line:

 ansible-playbook -i all.inv facts.pb.yaml

-- when -i reads the following inventory file (in this case all.inv) that specifies the host information
-- facts.pb.yaml is the yaml code below.
+when -i reads the following inventory file (in this case all.inv) that specifies the host information and facts.pb.yaml is the yaml code below.
 ```
 ---
 - name: Get facts